-An employee at this level performs work above and beyond the skills of an employee at MP4 level and to the level of the employee's training for this level including appropriate certification.
+An employee at this level performs work above and beyond the skills of an employee at MP 4 level and to their training for this level including appropriate certification.

-- (a) understands and is responsible for quality control standards; - (b) possesses an advanced level of interpersonal and communication skills; - (c) possesses competent keyboard skills; - (d) has a sound working knowledge of production/manufacturing duties performed at levels below this grade, exercises discretion within scope of this grade; - (e) may perform work requiring minimal supervision either individually or in a team environment.
+- (a) Understands and is responsible of quality control standards. - (b) Possesses an advanced level of interpersonal and communication skills. - (c) Possesses competent keyboard skills.

-A manufacturing/production worker Level 6 works above and beyond an employee at MP5 level and to the level of their training, applies the skills acquired through the successful completion of a qualification in the production, distribution, or stores functions according to the needs of the enterprises.
+A manufacturing/production worker level 6 works above and beyond an employee at MP 5 level and to the level of their training, applies the skills acquired through the successful completion of a qualification in the production, distribution, or stores functions according to the needs of the enterprises.

-- (a) implements quality control techniques and procedures; - (b) understands and is responsible for a production area or a large section of a production area; - (c) possesses highly developed level of interpersonal and communication skills; - (d) possesses the ability to supervise and provide direction and guidance to other employees including the ability assist in the provision of on-the-job training and induction; - (e) exercises discretion within the scope of this grade; - (f) exercises skills attained through the successful completion of an appropriate certification; - (g) possesses a sound knowledge of the employer's operations.
+- (a) Implements quality control techniques and procedures. - (b) Understands and is responsible for a production area or a large section of a production area. - (c) Possesses highly developed level of interpersonal and communication. - (d) Possesses the ability to supervise and provide direction and guidance to other employees including the ability to assist in the provision of on-the-job training and induction. - (e) Exercises discretion within the scope of this grade. - (f) Exercises skills attained through the successful completion of an appropriate certification. - (g) Possesses a sound knowledge of the employer's operations.